What Working Together Looks Like

 If you feel like communication has stalled, please reach back out or simply pick up the phone and call us.
 We are always happy to help and will do our best to get you the answers you need.
 You are your own advocate when it comes to a tattoo that you want to get. speak up.

 When you first contact us, we usually send a vCard with our primary contact information.
-While texting is convenient, complex ideas and large project discussions are usually better handled through email, phone calls, or consultations, since texts often pass through multiple people and can occasionally create delays or confusion.
+We suggest you save that to have our numbers, and to know which is which.
+While texting is convenient, complex ideas, large project discussions, and frustrations are usually better handled through email, phone calls, or consultations, since texts often pass through multiple people and can occasionally create delays or confusion.

 Traveling Clients

-Many Ancient Marks clients travel from outside Utah, some from outside of the USA.
+Many Ancient Marks clients travel from outside Utah, many from outside of the USA.

-If you are traveling, please mention that in your inquiry form so scheduling can be planned appropriately.
+If you are traveling, please mention that in your inquiry form, and be clear about this when we talk so scheduling can be planned appropriately.

 Final Thoughts